 I kept thinking that, in a few months when I finish this program, everyone will realize that I don’t know anything, I’m not smart enough to do this work, I’m a fake.
 Recognize that when you embark on new territory, it’s normal to have these thoughts and feelings.

 Your ego wants you to retreat from any experience that betters you; your ego wants you to stay in your comfort zone.
 If you avoid progress and self-improvement, then your ego won’t be left in the dust and it’ll stay relevant.
 I urge you to thank your ego for making a valiant effort to set you back, acknowledge those thoughts, ignore, and move forward!

 In UX there should always be an element of free-flowing ideas to test and validate.
 I realized early on that one of the biggest mistakes to avoid is comparing your work with others.
 I wanted to be an outstanding designer, and every time I’d look at somebody else’s work I’d focus on my shortcomings and why I wasn’t as talented.

 The truth is that there are many others that could be thinking the same about your work.
 However, what matters most is to get off this destructive comparison train because it will result in stunted growth and censorship of potentially impressive ideas.
-What you should use as a measure of your progress is to juxtapose where you are at to where you started.
+Instead of comparing yourself to others, compare yourself with… yourself!
+Compare your current work with your earlier work to see how far you’ve come.

 Solicit Advice from Experts

 Do not reach out to someone with the intention of getting immediate help without having formed somewhat of a relationship.
 I’ve found general advice, not necessarily pertaining to your own projects, from an expert is invaluable information that can help you hone your craft.
-You may be surprised to discover that you can contribute something in the process so that expert can learn from you; this is the ideal exchange you should be after.
+You may be surprised to discover that you can contribute something to the process, and that expert can learn from you, too; this is the ideal exchange you should be after.